-26.2.
+27.2.
 Discovery SPI

 By default, Hazelcast is bundled with multiple ways to define and find other members in the same network.
 Commonly used, especially with development, is the Multicast discovery.
 This sends out a multicast request to a network segment and awaits other members to answer with their IP addresses.
-In addition, Hazelcast supports fixed IP addresses: jclouds® or AWS (Amazon EC2) based discoveries.
+In addition, Hazelcast supports a number of built-in discovery strategies described in the Discovery Mechanisms section.